byronka/minum/docs/development_handbook.md

 >
 > -- _Norton Juster, The Phantom Tollbooth_

+>One of the most irritating things programmers do regularly is feel so good about learning a
+>hard thing that they don’t look for ways to make it easy, or even oppose things that would do so.
+>  -- Peter Bhat Harkins

 >If you’re going to repair a motorcycle, an adequate supply of gumption is the first
 >and most important tool.
 If you haven’t got that you might as well gather up all
 >the other tools and put them away, because they won’t do you any good.